stnolting/neorv32/README.md

 [neorv32-riscof](https://github.com/stnolting/neorv32-riscof) repository.
-It can successfully run _any_ C program (for example from the [`sw/example`](https://github.com/stnolting/neorv32/tree/main/sw/example) folder) including CoreMark and FreeRTOS and can be synthesized for _any_ target technology - [tested](https://github.com/stnolting/neorv32-setups) on AMD, Intel, Lattice, Gowin and Cologne Chip FPGAs.
+It can successfully run _any_ C program (for example from the [`sw/example`](https://github.com/stnolting/neorv32/tree/main/sw/example) folder) including CoreMark and FreeRTOS and can be synthesized for _any_ target technology - [tested](https://github.com/stnolting/neorv32-setups) on AMD, Intel, Lattice, Microchip, Gowin and Cologne Chip FPGAs.
 The conversion into a single, plain-Verilog module file is automatically checked by the [neorv32-verilog](https://github.com/stnolting/neorv32-verilog) repository.